refractionPOINT/lce_doc/docs/index.md

 ***Glossary [here](glossary.md)***

+## Quick Start
+To skip all of the details and get setup with endpoint detection and response capability you can follow our [quickstart instructions](lcc_quick_start.md).

 ## Core Concepts
 ### Sensors
-The LC sensor is a cross platform endpoint sensor developed in C.
+The LimaCharlie sensor is a cross platform endpoint sensor developed in the C programming language.
+It is a low-level, light-weight sensor that executes detection and response functionality in real-time.

+The sensor provides a wide range of advanced capability.
-It provides all the basic types of events needed for Flight Data Recorder (FDR) type functionality like Processes, Network Connections, Domain Name requests etc.
+Flight Data Recorder (FDR) type functionality like Processes, Network Connections, Domain Name requests etc.
-It also supports some more advanced features like intelligent local caching of events for in depth Incident Response (IR) as well as some forensic features like dumping memory.
+Host isolation, automated response rules, intelligent local caching of events for in depth Incident Response (IR) as well as some forensic features like dumping memory.

 Sensors can be described through [AgentIDs](agentid.md)

 ### Installer Key
-Installer Keys are keys used to install a sensor.
-By specifying a key at install time the sensor knows where to connect as well as the cryptographic keys specific to your installation.
-Installer Keys can also associate specific Tags the first time a sensor is installed.
+Installer Keys are used to install a sensor.
+By specifying a key during installation the sensor can cryptographically be tied to your account.

 ### Tags
 Sensors can have Tags associated with them.
-Tags are applied either based on an Installer Key, or dynamically via Detection & Response Rules.
+Tags are added during creation or dynamically either through the UI, API or Detection & Response Rules.

 ### Detection & Response Rules
 The Detection & Response Rules are an automation engine.
 The Detection component is a rule that either matches an event